EMT-Basic

 At CSRIPS, we offer all the essential courses you need to become a competitive candidate for fire service positions in Florida.
 Most agencies in the Southeast region—including Broward, Miami-Dade, and Palm Beach counties—require applicants to hold both Firefighter and Paramedic certifications.
 However, some departments in other parts of the state may accept candidates who are certified as Firefighter/EMTs or Firefighters only.
 To meet the broadest range of hiring requirements, you’ll need to complete EMT, Paramedic, and Firefighter I & II training and earn state certification in each.
 All of this can be achieved through our programs at CSRIPS.

 EMT-Basic is a pre-requisite for both our Paramedic and Firefighter I & II courses.
 The information we provide can help you determine which will be best for you.
-Please review each course to assist with making the best decision for you to be successful, remember this process can take up to two (2) years to complete.
+Please review each course to assist with making the best decision for you to be successful, remember this process can take up to 2 years to complete.

 Certified EMT Functional Job Description Video Coming Soon!